Adverbs of Frequency

 Definite Adverbs of Frequency

-Definite adverbs of frequency provide a specific number of times an action or event occurs.
+Definite adverbs of frequency specify a specific number of times an action or event occurs within a time span.
 They give a precise measurement of the frequency of an action or event rather than a general sense of how often something happens.
 These adverbs include:

 every day